Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics: The cases of degree four and three

 \begin{thm}[Mabuchi-Mukai\ \cite{MM}] An intersection $X$ of two quadrics in $\P^4$ is \begin{itemize} \item stable $\Longleftrightarrow$ $X$ is smooth; \item semistable $\Longleftrightarrow$ $X$ has at worst $A_1$ singularities (nodes); \item polystable $\Longleftrightarrow$ the two quadrics are simultaneously diagonalizable, i.e. $X$ is isomorphic to the intersection of quadrics

 and no three of the $\lambda_i$s are equal (or equivalently, $X$ is either smooth or has exactly two or four $A_1$ singularities). \end{itemize} \end{thm}

+Since two degree four Del Pezzo surfaces as above considered are abstractly biholomorphic if and only if their equations in the above embeddings are transformed by the natural action of an element of $PGL(5; \C)$ (this follows by the very ampleness of the anticanonical line bundle=, the GIT quotient parametrizes (abstract) isomorphism classes of polystable intersections of two quadrics.
+We remark here that the same reasoning should be applied later in the other degree cases.

-Define to be the GIT quotient which parametrizes isomorphism classes of polystable intersections of two quadrics.
-Since $M_4$ is naturally isomorphic to the moduli space of binary quintics on $\P^1$, choosing invariants as in \cite{Dolga}, Chapter 10.2, we see that $M_4$ is isomorphic to $\P(1,2,3)$ and that the smooth surfaces are parametrized by the Zariski open subset $M_4^{\mbox{sm}} \cong \P(1,2,3) \setminus D$, where $D$ is an ample divisor cut out by the equation $z_1^2=128z_2$.\\
+Moreover, since $M_4$ is naturally coarsely isomorphic to the moduli space of binary quintics on $\P^1$, choosing invariants as in \cite{Dolga}, Chapter 10.2, we see that $M_4$ is isomorphic to $\P(1,2,3)$ and that the smooth surfaces are parametrized by the Zariski open subset $M_4^{\rm sm} \cong \P(1,2,3) \setminus D$, where $D$ is an ample divisor cut out by the equation $z_1^2=128z_2$. \\

 The $d=4$ case of Theorem \ref{MT} then follows from the following:

 \begin{thm} The above constructed $M_4$ is an analytic moduli space with property (KE). \end{thm}